andylemin/PFUI/DECISIONS.md

 absolute unix timestamp, so `kind` means what `PROTOCOL.md` says it means.
 That was previously an assumption.

+Unbound really runs as `_unbound` in the container, and the local socket really is `0660 :_pfui` under a `0750` directory, so the container also exercises the group model that permits a same-host deployment rather than just the code paths.

+Known and benign: on shutdown the resolver logs `pythonmod: Exception occurred in function deinit` / `TypeError: 'NoneType' object cannot be interpreted as an integer`.
+It is not PFUI's — it persists with `deinit`'s body reduced to `return True`, so nothing PFUI executes can be setting it, and it happens after `service stopped`.
+The container prints any resolver `error:` line even when every check passes, which is how this was noticed; it is recorded here so it is not re-investigated.

 ## UDP has a message-size ceiling

 `UDP_DGRAM_CEILING` (1400 bytes) bounds a PFUI message over UDP.
 This is not a